-- The application should be submitted by the individual that will be actively managing or have an administrative role associated with the grant project should the project be selected for funding. - Refer to the eCivis Grants Portal Application Submittal User Guide for instructions on how to access and navigate the Grants Portal in order to submit your application(s). - Applicants must answer all required questions which are identified with asterisks (\). - Other questions are either optional or may not apply to all grant types. - Site photos that adequately show the current state of the school site are required as part of the application. - Each applicant is limited to one proposal per Green Schoolyards grant option thus one planning grant and one implementation grant application at maximum. - Applicants must make sure they fill out all relevant sections for the grant type they are applying for.
-If applicants do not, their application will not be scored.
+- The application should be submitted by the individual that will be actively managing or have an administrative role associated with the grant project should the project be selected for funding. - Refer to the eCivis Grants Portal Application Submittal User Guide for instructions on how to access and navigate the Grants Portal in order to submit your application(s). - Applicants must answer all required questions which are identified with asterisks (\). - Other questions are either optional or may not apply to all grant types. - Site photos that adequately show the current state of the child care facility are required as part of the application.
+A minimum of 5 photos, each with a narrative text describing the image, and at least 3 photos must be of child-accessible areas. - Aerial images that represent current conditions for each child care facility campus. - Each applicant is limited to three applications.
+Multiple child care facilities can be included in one application; however, a given/specific child care facility campus/child care facility cannot be included in more than one application.

-APPENDIX B - ELIGIBLE COSTS AND SAMPLE BUDGET
+APPENDIX B - ELIGIBLE COSTS AND BUDGET